-A. Every person who maliciously injures, defaces or destroys any real or personal property not his own, in cases other than such as are specified in Section 1761 et seq. of this title, is guilty of:
+A. Every person who maliciously injures, defaces or destroys any real or personal property not his or her own, in cases other than such as are specified in Section 1761 et seq. of this title, is guilty of:

-B. In addition to any other punishment prescribed by law for violations of subsection A of this section, he is liable in treble damages for the injury done, to be recovered in a civil action by the owner of such property or public officer having charge thereof.
+B. In addition to any other punishment prescribed by law for violations of subsection A of this section, he or she is liable in treble damages for the injury done, to be recovered in a civil action by the owner of such property or public officer having charge thereof.

 Tulsa Criminal Defense Lawyers